 The most inspiring professional musicians of today conceive and realize projects rooted in their art, and understand how to engage audiences of all kinds, deeply and fully.
 At the Curtis Institute of Music, students develop these skills by leading community-based projects that meaningfully affect the lives of others.
 In the process they become artist-citizens who are committed to deploying their world-class artistry to engage audiences and transform lives.

-This one-semester course teaches students to create and sustain social value through collaborations in the community.
+This one-semester course, required of all students in the Bachelor of Music program, teaches Curtis musicians to create and sustain social value through faculty-led, community-based service opportunities.
 In addition to work on projects conceived by the chair of career studies, participants also:

 CAP seeks to empower the next generation of leaders in classical music.
 CAP participants design and implement unique performance projects that combine artistry with invention, leadership with advocacy, and citizenship with community.
 In collaboration with partner organizations, CAP offers additional training in: